LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: Supplemental results

+Figures~\ref{fig:probing_qwen2.5_7B_task1} through~\ref{fig:probing_mistral_nemo_base_2407_task5} present the probing results for all models and tasks discussed in this paper.
+For each figure, the input sequence below the graphs is one example (the results are averaged over the test set).
+The upper part indicates the maximum probing accuracy achieved at each token position $t$.
+The bottom part shows the probing accuracies in each token $t$, layer $l$, and variable $v_i$.
+Tables~\ref{table:rsp_model_dimmension_tau_0.85_level_1} through~\ref{table:rsp_model_dimmension_tau_0.95_level_5} summarize these results for thresholds ($\tau$) ranging from 0.85 to 0.95.
 From these results, we observe trends similar to those described in \cref{subsec:experiments} across many settings.
 However, for the smaller model Llama3.2 (3B), increasing the threshold $\tau$ often leads to cases where the accuracy does not reach the threshold (N/A).
-Nonetheless, a consistent pattern remains: $\mathrm{Acc}_{\mathrm{\prec CoT}}(v_{i})$ is low whereas $\mathrm{Acc}_{\mathrm{\succ CoT}}(v_{i})$ is high, indicating a \textit{Talk-to-Think} mode.
+Nonetheless, a consistent pattern remains: $\mathrm{Acc}_{\mathrm{\prec CoT}}(v_{i})$ is low whereas $\mathrm{Acc}_{\mathrm{\succ CoT}}(v_{i})$ is high.